joelparkerhenderson/crucial-conversations/README.md

 For a general introduction to the concepts: [Interested in improving your relationships?
 Try Nonviolent Communication](https://www.clearerthinking.org/single-post/2019/03/06/Want-to-improve-your-relationships-Try-Nonviolent-Communication-1)

-This page is a refresher of reading the Crucial Conversations book and coursework attending the Crucial Conversatons course.
+This page is a refresher of reading the Crucial Conversations book and course.

 Contents: